caltechads/django-wildewidgets/README.md

 ### Without Ajax

 With a chart that doesn't use ajax, the data will load before the page has been loaded.
+Large datasets may cause the page to load too slowly, so this is best for smaller datasets.

 In your view code, import the appropriate chart: